SSWConsulting/SSW.Rules.Content/rules/elevator-pitch/rule.md

 ## The scenario

-Consider the situation where you jump in an elevator and start chatting to the other person and they ask **"what does your company do?"**
+Consider the situation where you jump in an elevator and start chatting to the other person and they ask *"What does your company do?"*

 There is probably under 60 seconds to give an answer that will excite them about your company.